statsig-io/docs/docs/pulse/faq.md

 - Random noise, which gets diluted as your sample size gets larger
 - Within-week seasonality (e.g. an effect is different on Mondays), which gets normalized with more data
-- The population that was exposed early on is somehow different than the slower adopters.
+- The population that saw the experiment early early on is somehow different than the slower adopters.
+This happens frequently - a daily user will likely see your experiment before someone who users your product once a month.
 You can look at the time series view to get more insight on this
 - There was some sort of novelty effect that made the experiment meaningful early on, but fall off.
+Imagine changing a button - people might click on it early out of curiosity or novelty, but once that effect goes away they'll behave like before.
 You can use the days-since-exposure view to get more insight on this

 Best practice for timing is to pick a readout date when you launch your experiment (based on a [power analysis](experiments-plus/power-analysis)), and to disregard the statistical interpretation of results until then.
 This is because reading results multiple times before then dramatically increases the rate at which you'll get false positives.